 Passengers with disabilities

-Licensed train and station operators are required to have a Disabled People's Protection Policy (DPPP), which sets out how they will protect the interests of disabled users of their trains and stations.
+Licensed train and station operators are required to have an Accessible Travel Policy (ATP), which sets out how they will protect the interests of disabled users of their trains and stations.

-Making Rail Accessible: ORR's role in enforcing Disabled People's Protection Policies (DPPPs)
+Making Rail Accessible: ORR's role in enforcing Accessible Travel Policies (ATPs)

 Passenger Assist is a service provided by train companies to passengers who require assistance with their train journey.
 This service has to be booked in advance, but you don’t need to give more than 24 hours’ notice for bookings through Passenger Assist.